Emergency vet says she’s been “much happier and less stressed” since joining Vets Now

 Claire’s decision took some by surprise.
 After all, surely moving to a job that involved working nights — and on life-or-death emergencies — would not help with issues like compassion fatigue?

 But that’s been far from the case, as Claire explains in this thoughtful testimony.

 I was looking for a route out of clinical practice.

 I was physically and mentally exhausted and was starting to suffer compassion fatigue and borderline depression.

-My turn around came when I applied for a job working nights at Vets Now almost a year ago.
+My turn around came when I applied for a job working nights at Vets Now around three years ago.

 There are many things I love about working at Vets Now, but the main ones are: